trebor/soul-bound/rfc.md

 ## **10.1 Timeouts & Session Aborts**

 * **ChallengeRequest → SensorPackage**
-  * If the Candidate does not send `SensorPackage` within Δ₁ (e.g. 2 minutes), the Sponsor aborts the session.
+  * If the Candidate does not send `SensorPackage` within Δ₁, the Sponsor aborts the session.
   * Candidate state → **FAILED**; Sponsor state → **ABORTED**.
   * No tokens are staked yet, so no slashing occurs.
 * **SensorPackage → SponsorAttestation**
-  * If the Sponsor doesn't respond with `SponsorAttestation` within Δ₂ (e.g. 1 minute), Candidate aborts.
+  * If the Sponsor doesn't respond with `SponsorAttestation` within Δ₂, Candidate aborts.
   * Candidate state → **FAILED**; Sponsor state → **ABORTED**.
   * Sponsor may incur a small reputational penalty but no stake is at risk.
 * **SponsorAttestation → MintRequest**
-  * If the Candidate does not submit `MintRequest` within Δ₃ (blocks or time), the session is abandoned.
+  * If the Candidate does not submit `MintRequest` within Δ₃, the session is abandoned.
   * Any reserved UI/session resources are released; no on-chain stake has been locked yet.
 * **Awaiting ValidationResponse**
-  * If quorum is not reached before a cutoff (e.g. N blocks), Candidate/Sponsor treat the session as **FAILED**.
+  * If quorum is not reached before ΔV, Candidate/Sponsor treat the session as **FAILED**.
   * If stake was locked, Candidate may reclaim or forfeit it based on policy (see economic rules).

 ## **10.2 Signature or Proof Verification Failures**